I live in a mythic world – and I have special mentions!

 Jonathan Kirsch is the author of some of my favorite studies of the Bible.
 Not of the whole Bible, mind you – for one thing, he tends towards a Jewish focus on the Old Testament (with one notable exception), and for another, he has a particular focus on points of interest there as well.

 The Harlot by the Side of the Road was his first such book and its subtitle says it all – Forbidden Tales of the Bible.
-As does the usual expression of shock he quotes in his introduction – do you mean THAT’S in the Bible?!
+As does the usual expression of shock he quotes in his introduction – what do you mean THAT’S in the Bible?!

 “The stories you are about to read are some of the most violent and sexually explicit in all of Western literature.
 They are tales of human passion in all of its infinite variety: adultery, seduction, incest, rape, mutilation, assassination, torture, sacrifice, and murder”